Lang Wilson Practice in Architecture Culture

 The Lang Wilson Practice in Architecture Culture (LWPAC) is an architectural firm founded in 1999 by Oliver Lang and Cynthia Wilson.
 It was first launched in New York City before being permanently based in Vancouver, British Columbia, where it evolved into an interdisciplinary business.

 History

 The architectural and cultural firm delivers unified resolutions to serve innovative ideas for projects.
 LWPAC works on projects that are large scale; urban planning, and housing complexes, as well as small scale such as art installations.

 LWPAC was co-founded by German-Canadian architect and urban entrepreneur Oliver Lang and Canadian designer and cultural entrepreneur Cindy Wilson.
 They have worked together in Canada, United States and Germany, to bring-forth a communal and global experience to their projects.
-LWPAC has developed an intent over the years, to serve as a platform for architecture and urban design.
-Together, this multidisciplinary collaboration forwards culture as the driving force towards intelligent and innovative designs.
+LWPAC serves as a platform for architecture and urban design.